awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-unavailable.md

    If your previous registrar can't help with any of these options, continue with step 2\.
 **Important**
-If you can't restore DNS service using the name servers that you specified when you transferred your domain to Amazon Route 53, it can take up to two days after you complete the remaining steps in this procedure for your domain to become available again on the internet\.
+If you can't restore DNS service using the name servers that you specified when you transferred your domain to Route 53, it can take up to two days after you complete the remaining steps in this procedure for your domain to become available again on the internet\.
 DNS resolvers typically cache the names of the name servers for a domain for 24 to 48 hours, and it will take that long before all DNS resolvers get the names of the new name servers\.

-1. Choose a new DNS service, for example, Amazon Route 53\.
+1. Choose a new DNS service, for example, Route 53\.

-1. Using the method provided by the new DNS service, create a hosted zone and resource record sets:
+1. Using the method provided by the new DNS service, create a hosted zone and records:

    1. Create a hosted zone that has the same name as your domain, such as example\.com\.

-   1. Use the zone file that you got from the previous registrar to create resource record sets\.
+   1. Use the zone file that you got from the previous registrar to create records\.

-   If you chose Amazon Route 53 as your new DNS service, you can create resource record sets by importing the zone file\.
-For more information, see [Creating Resource Record Sets By Importing a Zone File](resource-record-sets-creating-import.md)\.
+   If you chose Route 53 as your new DNS service, you can create records by importing the zone file\.
+For more information, see [Creating Records By Importing a Zone File](resource-record-sets-creating-import.md)\.

 1. Get the name servers for the new hosted zone\.
-If you chose Amazon Route 53 as the DNS service, see [Getting the Name Servers for a Public Hosted Zone](GetInfoAboutHostedZone.md)\.
+If you chose Route 53 as the DNS service, see [Getting the Name Servers for a Public Hosted Zone](GetInfoAboutHostedZone.md)\.

 1. Change the name servers for your domain to the name servers that you got in step 4\.
 For more information, see [Adding or Changing Name Servers and Glue Records for a Domain](domain-name-servers-glue-records.md)\.